Study in Italy

 The Italian education system has many public and private universities and AFAM (Alta Formazione Artistica, Musicale e Coreutica) Institutes which cover a wide spectrum of study paths, life experiences and employment opportunities.

-Plenty of courses (close to 500), especially for Master or PhD degrees, are fully offered in English and some fellowships are available.
+Several courses (close to 500), especially for Master or PhD degrees and some fellowships are fully offered in English.